dangodev/web-standards/images.md

 - [ ] Use the correct filetype (`.jpg`/`.png`/`.gif`) that provides the best compression vs. image quality ratio.
 - [ ] Are optimized using [ImageOptim](https://imageoptim.com/) or something similar

+### Galleries

+- [ ] Don’t resize on image change (if different ratios must be used, contain the image within the boundaries with whitespace or letterboxing).
+- [ ] Allow left/right arrow key image changes, other interactions permitting